Susantshah/Rock-Paper-Scissors-Lizard-Spock-Game-Project-2/README.md

 ![Error4](https://susantshah.github.io/rock-paper-scissors-lizard-spock-game-project2/documentation-assets/img/errors/px-error4.jpg)

-Another error I came across validator testing was on role="switch" on radiobutton inputs in gamepage html, which was default from Bootstrap Library.
+Another error I came across validator testing was on role="switch" on radio button inputs in gamepage.html.
 I solved it by removing role attribute from the radiobutton input.Some screenshots of this error is attached below :

 ![Error4](https://susantshah.github.io/rock-paper-scissors-lizard-spock-game-project2/documentation-assets/img/errors/role-error.jpg)